IJustDev/Depotter/README.md

-# CLI Depot
+# Depotter

-This project is intended to help you testing your financial strategies.
+Depotter is intended to help you testing your financial strategies.
 CLI-Depot lets you create a plain txt file containing all the positions you've got (or would have invested in) and calculates the W/L and performance of each and all positions.

 ## Showcase